 These conditions can result from genetic predispositions to weakened discs, an injury caused by sudden momentum shifts or lifting heavy objects, or degeneration and aging.
 In some situations, another party may have contributed to a herniated or bulging disc and the resulting pain.
 It’s vital to understand how these conditions are caused and what environmental conditions or other incidents may increase your risk of forming a bulging or herniated disc.

 In some situations, an employee who develops a herniated or bulging disc may hold their employer accountable for unsafe working conditions or unreasonable work requirements that resulted in an injury.
-If a herniated disc is the result of a vehicle accident or other personal injury, the injured party shouldn’t have to bear the costs of recovery on their own.
+If a herniated disc is the result of a car accident or other personal injury, the injured party shouldn’t have to bear the costs of recovery on their own.

 In any personal injury case, negligence on the defendant’s part must be proven.
 This includes proving that they owed the victim a duty of care to act with reasonable safety, that they breached this duty, and that their failings in this regard directly contributed to the herniated or bulging disc.
 If these conditions occur at work, workers’ compensation benefits may assuage some of the financial burden of medical expenses and lost time from work, but they won’t cover any necessary ongoing treatments such as physical therapy, surgeries, or other treatments.